dachrillz/beautiful-jekyll/_posts/2018-10-21-XOR-Neural-Networks.md

 # Some conclusions

 It's been a while since I last touched machine learning, so it was nice to get a refresher on the subject.
 Once I have more time on my hands I might delve deeper into the theory of neural networks.
-I remember that the blog post I mentioned earlier talked about how we might have to analyze how separable a set of data actually is, in order to assess how well a neural network can perform on it.
+I remember that the blog post I mentioned earlier talked about how we might have to analyze how separable a set of data actually is (That is there any transformation that can linearly separate the data?) in order to assess how well a neural network can perform on it.
 That would be interesting to explore further.